DataDog/datadog-cloudformation-macro/serverless/README.md

 ## How it works

-This macro modifies your CloudFormation template to attach the Datadog Lambda Layers for [Node.js](https://github.com/DataDog/datadog-lambda-layer-js) and [Python](https://github.com/DataDog/datadog-lambda-layer-python) to your functions.
-It redirects to a replacement handler that initializes the Lambda Layers without any required code changes.
-It also enables X-Ray tracing for your Lambda functions.
+This macro modifies your CloudFormation template to attach the Datadog Lambda Library for [Node.js](https://github.com/DataDog/datadog-lambda-layer-js) and [Python](https://github.com/DataDog/datadog-lambda-layer-python) to your functions.
+It redirects to a replacement handler that initializes the Lambda Library without any required code changes.

 **IMPORTANT NOTE:** Because the plugin automatically wraps your Lambda handler function, you do **NOT** need to wrap your handler function as stated in the Node.js and Python Layer documentation.